How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • a workflow is frustrating enough to risk churn

-• a release introduced confusion
+• a recent release introduced confusion

-• a feature is generating delight worth amplifying
+• a feature is generating delight worth amplifying in marketing

 • customer segment